What Is a Skills Audit?

 We talk every day to people who only realise how much they already bring to the table once they’ve seen their skills written out.
 It’s often the spark that helps them decide whether to retrain, upskill, or take the leap into a completely new field.

-If you’d like support in building on your skills audit and mapping a pathway into Tech or Project Management, our Career Consultants are here to guide you.
+If you’d like support in building on your skills audit and mapping a pathway into tech or project management this autumn, our Career Consultants are here to guide you.

 Personal Skills Audit FAQs